-Revenue NSW operates under the Department of Finance, Services and Innovation (DFSI) and you can find out how to make a formal GIPA request for its information by visiting Accessing DFSI information.
+Revenue NSW operates under the Department of Customer Service and you can find out how to make a formal GIPA request for its information by visiting the Customer Service website.

 If you are an insolvency practitioner, we can provide you with a company's information via email@example.com, instead of lodging a formal GIPA request.
 The request will be treated with the highest level of integrity and confidentiality and is free of charge.
 This allows us to remove the barriers that slow down the process of receiving information.